tomhanson/tomhanson.github.io/general/_posts/2017-02-22-its-been-quiet-over-here.markdown

 <p>I've read an awesome book called <a href="https://github.com/getify/You-Dont-Know-JS" target="_blank" rel="noopener">You dont know JS</a> and also watched a few good training courses
 including numerous ones by <a href="http://wesbos.com/courses/" target="_blank" rel="noopener">Wes Bos</a> and <a href="https://reacttraining.com/online" target="_blank" rel="noopener">React Training</a> by Tyler McGinnis.</p>

-<p>I also got sidetracker by a react project at work, so all in all a really busy few months!
+<p>I also got sidetracked by a react project at work, so all in all a really busy few months!
 All of the above is good because:</p>

 <ul>
 <li>I've learned loads of new things, and my skills are really improving.</li>